Transfer Department/Job Letter of Intent Examples

 • Is there a job listing?

-Thinking through these questions helps you set a tone for the letter and make a persuasive case for why your request for a transfer should be approved.
+Thinking through these questions helps you set the tone for the letter and make a persuasive case for why your request for a transfer should be approved.

 Secondly, you must show your employer what you have to offer if they allow you to transfer to a new position or department within the organization by balancing your skills and assets with the company’s needs.
 Play up the open angles, but be keen not to come off as arrogant or presumptuous.
 You will want to be viewed as a valuable asset in the company’s day-to-day processes, but not as someone asking for a favor.

-If you figure out how to include these two critical things in your job transfer letter of intent, you are sure that the management will have your transfer approved.
+If you figure out how to include these two critical things in your job transfer letter, you are sure that management will have your transfer approved.

 Professional Samples